When was Valor Service Dogs founded?

 Who do we help?

-We place service dogs with post 9/11 wounded veterans in all 50 States.
+We place service dogs with veterans and first responders in all 50 States.
+Please see our eligibility requirements below for more details.

 How can I help?